stanRepo/progressive-web-apps-2021/README.md

 We can see here that on FIRST VIEW the images have not been cached yet.
 Therefore it builds up a waterfall of requests.
 Thanks to the service worker.
 These assets are cached and on REPEAT VIEW they are served from memory.
 In the image below we see the resulting performance:

 ![Waterfall](/public/images/waterfallSlow2.JPG)

+## Manifest
+I've added a manifest.webmanifest file so the site is installable to the user.

+## Checklist